 The Conversational Spotlight Technique: Win People Over Without Saying a Word

-Ever been in a situation where someone just talks about themselves and it just never seems to end?
-So you sit there zoning out where every attempt to slither in a sentence is interrupted by more words that are now falling on deaf ears.
+How often do you find yourself in conversations with people who have a lot to say, but show no interest in listening?
+So you zone out to their rambles while every attempt to sneak in a sentence is interrupted by more words that are now falling on deaf ears.

-They don’t ask you any questions or show any interest in your life.
-The conversation gets really stale very quickly, and you find yourself politely bowing out of the conversation because you just can’t take it anymore.
+When people don’t ask you questions or show interest in your life, the conversation becomes stale very quickly.
 Don’t you hate that?
-But if it tells you anything, it’s that people sure love to talk about themselves.
+But if it tells you anything, it’s that people sure love to talk about themselves, and maybe, you unconsciously do it too.

 So how can you hijack this deep longing for importance to work in your favor?
-How do you make people feel important, which in turn helps you come across as an amazing communicator, and allows you to establish friendships very quickly?
-Let me introduce you to the conversational spotlight: an essential technique to become an incredible people person.
+How do you make people feel important, which in turn helps you come across as a people person and allows you to establish friendships very quickly?

 The conversational spotlight is a metaphor for letting other people be the point of focus during a conversation.
-Like they’ve got a spotlight on them, you’re letting them do the performance, and baring witness.
+Like they’ve got a spotlight on them, you’re letting them perform, and baring witness.

-In simpler terms, the conversational spotlight technique is to let people speak their minds undisrupted, and giving them your full undivided attention – which makes them feel acknowledged.
+In simpler terms, the conversational spotlight technique is to let people speak their minds undisrupted and give them your full undivided attention – which makes them feel acknowledged.

-A good conversationalist seldom speaks about themself, unless asked.
-To be a good conversationalist, you don’t need to be super interesting or tell the most captivating stories.
+To be a good conversationalist, you don’t need to be very interesting or tell the most captivating stories.
 Being a good conversationalist is about being present with the person you’re speaking with, and showing interest in their life.

 Everyone wants to feel important